-The Blaine Harbor Music Festival CAMP
+Blaine Harbor Music Camp

 Bios for the BHMF instruction faculty can be found here.

 Boarding students stay at Camp Horizon (7506 Gemini St in Birch Bay/Blaine).
 Students will be transported to and from the camp via a Blaine School District bus and driver.

 Students who are learning to improvise will find that “Trad Jazz” is an easy style to learn due to less complicated chord changes.
 Solo opportunities are frequent in Trad Jazz, and every player in the band is a regular improvisor on most songs.